immutable/contracts/audits/random/202403-threat-model-random.md

 This attacker works for a company helping operate the Immutable zkEVM.
 This attacker could be being bribed or blackmailed.
 They can access the keys that they as an individual employee has access to.
 For instance, they might be one of the signers of the multi-signer administrative role.

 # Attack Mitigation

+*Game Player Attacks*: Game players could observe blocks as they are being produced, and hence know the value of the block hash for the previous block.
+They might observe that at that point in time, the blockchain had low utilisation.
+They could assume that the there would be no transactions for the block that they submit their random seed request in and subsequent blocks until they fulfil their request.
+They could predict the block producer, and hence the value of the coinbase account.

+The Game Player could attempt to submit a transaction based on the random value and have it submitted in time for inclusion in the next block.
+They could choose when to do this based on their estimation of when

+Hence, a delay of at least one block should be imposed between when a game player requests a number and when the random number is fulfilled.

+Block Producer Manipulation: The block producer could manipulate the block hash by crafting a transaction that included a number that the block producer controls.
+A malicious block producer could produce many candidate blocks, in an attempt to produce a specific block hash value.
+In this attack, block producers will be limited to four seconds (which will probably be only one or two seconds in practice) to mount their attack.
+They would need to have received the previous block (which takes somewhere between 0 and 2 seconds to generate), generate the transaction to manipulate the block hash value, and then send the propose block through the consensus process (which takes between 0 and 2 seconds to generate).

+### RanDAO Attacks

+Game Player Attacks: Same as for Block Hash approach.

+Block Producer Manipulation: The RanDAO value can be influenced by a block producer deciding to produce or not produce a block.
+This limits the block producer's influence to one of two values: the value which it will produce, or the value that another replacement block producer will generate.
+A priori, it doesn’t know the value that the replacement block producer will generate, so it is left with the choice of a value it knows or an unknown value.

+If a block producer chose to not produce a block, it will not earn block rewards that it could have earned.
+Additionally, this behaviour of not producing a block could be tracked.

 This section outlines possible attacks against the attack surfaces by the attackers, and how those attacks are mitigated.